 \textit{Motorbikes versus Airplanes} This experiment discriminates the images of a motorbike from those of an airplane.
 In each of the $10$ pairs of training/test subsets, there are $959$ training images and $639$ test images.
 Two visual codebooks of size $100$ and $200$ are used, respectively.
 With the resulting histograms, the proposed \BoostMetric and the LMNN are learned on a training subset and evaluated on the corresponding test subset.
 Their averaged classification error rates are compared in Fig.~\ref{fig:motor} (left).
 For both visual codebooks, the proposed \BoostMetric achieves lower error rates than the LMNN and the Euclidean distance, demonstrating its superior performance.
 We also apply a linear SVM classifier with its regularization parameter carefully tuned by $5$-fold cross-validation.
 Its error rates are $3.87\%\pm 0.69\%$ and $ 3.00\% \pm 0.72\% $ on the two visual codebooks, respectively.
 In contrast, a $3$NN with \BoostMetric has error rates $ 3.63 \% \pm 0.68 \%$ and $2.96 \% \pm 0.59\%$.
 Hence, the performance of the proposed \BoostMetric is comparable to the state-of-the-art SVM classifier.
 Also, Fig.~\ref{fig:motor} (right) plots the test error of the \BoostMetric against the number of triplets for training.
 The general trend is that more triplets lead to smaller errors.

 \textit{Faces versus Background-Google} This experiment uses the two object classes as a retrieval problem.
-The target of retrieval is the face images.
-The images in the class of Background-Google are randomly collected from the Internet and they are used to represent the non-target class. \BoostMetric is first learned from a training subset and retrieval is conducted on the corresponding test subset.
+The target of retrieval is face images.
+The images in the class of Background-Google are randomly collected from the Internet and they represent the non-target class. \BoostMetric is first learned from a training subset and retrieval is conducted on the corresponding test subset.
 In each of the $10$ training/test subsets, there are $573$ training images and $382$ test images.
 Again, two visual codebooks of size $100$ and $200$ are used.
-Each face image in a test subset is used as a query, and its distances from other test images are calculated by the proposed BoostMetric, the LMNN and the Euclidean distance, respectively.
+Each face image in a test subset is used as a query, and its distances from other test images are calculated by the proposed BoostMetric, LMNN and the Euclidean distance, respectively.
 For each metric, the \textit{Precision} of the retrieved top $5$, $10$, $15$ and $20$ images are computed.
-The \textit{Precision} values from each query are averaged on this test subset and then averaged over the whole $10$ test subsets.
-The retrieval precision of these metrics are shown in Fig.~\ref{fig:face} (with a codebook size $ 100$).
-As seen, the \BoostMetric consistently attains the highest values on both visual codebooks, which again verifies its advantages over the LMNN and Euclidean distance.
+The \textit{Precision} values from each query are averaged on this test subset and then averaged over the $10$ test subsets.
+The retrieval precision of these metrics is shown in Fig.~\ref{fig:face} (with a codebook size $ 100$).
+As we can see that the \BoostMetric consistently attains the highest values on both visual codebooks, which again verifies its advantages over LMNN and Euclidean distance.
 With a codebook size $ 200$, very similar results are obtained.